matheusbuniotto/ai-platform-stack/README.md

 #### Note on Service Startup Time

->     Please be aware that after running make all-up or make ui-up, some services like Open WebUI and LiteLLM might take a minute or two to fully initialize.
+    Please be aware that after running make all-up or make ui-up, some services like Open WebUI and LiteLLM might take a minute or two to fully initialize.
 The OpenWebUI service includes a health check to help manage its startup, but it's good practice to wait a moment before accessing the UIs.
 If you see an error, please wait a short while and refresh the page.

 ## Recommendations

 You should pick a observability service (e.g. Langfuse, langsmith, datadog) and integrate it with LiteLLM for improved observability.
+If security is a concern, please define guardrails in the LiteLLM gateway.